redsoul/black-horse/README.md

 ### getPieceValidMoves(row, column)
 ### getPieceValidMoves(notation)
-Returns an Array of all the valid moves for the piece in the position indicated by the coordinates
+Returns an Array of all the valid moves for the piece in the position indicated by the coordinates or by the Standart Algebraic Notation
 ```Javascript
 console.log(BlackHorseChessEngine.getPieceValidMoves(2, 2));
 console.log(BlackHorseChessEngine.getPieceValidMoves('b2'));